-The company was registered on 15 January 2019 but remained dormant until 1 July 2019 so no comparative information has been included in the financial statements.
-The net assets of Access Arts Inc were transferred to AACPL effective from 31 October 2019 following the winding up of the association in accordance with its constitution to a like organisation.
+The company was registered on 15 January 2019 but remained dormant until 1 July 2019.
+The net assets of Access Arts Inc (the association) were transferred to AACPL effective from 31 October 2019 following the winding up of the association in accordance with its constitution to a like organisation.
 The amount transferred is disclosed at Note 5.